-Place the self-threading pot into the non-threaded end of the Pyropotter tool with the larger hole of the pot facing outwards and protruding past the end of the tool by the length shown in the table.
-Refer to Pyropotter tool instruction H59038 for details on using the tool.
+- Place the 3/4 in self-threading pot into the non-threaded end of the Pyropotter Tool with the larger hole of the pot facing outwards and protruding about 3/8 in (9.5 mm) past the end of the tool.
+Refer to Pyropotter Tool instruction H59038 for details on using the tool. - Tighten the screw on to the pot with a 3/16" Allen key.